T4rk1n/dazzler/README.md

 [![License](https://img.shields.io/pypi/l/dazzler)](LICENSE)

 Dazzler is a Python (>=3.6) async web framework.
-Create dazzling fast pages with a layout of python components and bindings to update from the backend.
+Create dazzling fast pages with a layout of Python components and bindings to update from the backend.

 ## Install